-Nationally, the average rate of children placed in foster care has declined from 7.2 per 1,000 children in 2002 to 5.4 in 2011.
-During this same period, Virginia's rate has decreased from 4.0 to 2.6 per 1,000 children -- a rate that ranks Virginia best in the nation -- and best among its peer states as well.
-Per 1,000 children aged 17 and under in 2011, Tennessee had 5.1, Maryland had 4.2, and North Carolina had 3.8 in foster care.
+Nationally, the average rate of children placed in foster care has declined from 6.9 per 1,000 children in 2004 to 5.4 in 2012.
+During this same period, Virginia's rate has decreased from 3.8 to 2.5 per 1,000 children -- a rate that ranks Virginia best in the nation.
+Per 1,000 children aged 17 and under among Virginia's peer states, Tennessee had 5.3, Maryland had 3.6, and North Carolina had 3.7 in foster care in 2012.

 Within Virginia, the Northern region has consistently had the lowest rates for children in foster care, while the Southwest, West Central, and Valley regions are consistently the highest.

-Virginia has been gradually improving in the percentage of children who are placed within families while in foster care, increasing from 70.6 percent in 2005 to 83.3 percent in 2012.
-However, discharges to a permanent family placement have had uneven results; despite steady increases from 2007 to 2011, 2012 saw placement results drop a bit to 74.0 percent.
+Virginia has been gradually improving in the percentage of children who are placed within families while in foster care, increasing from 70.6 percent in 2005 to 83.3 percent in 2012 before declining slightly to 83.0 percent in 2013.
+Discharges to a permanent family placement increased from 2007 to 2011, and again in 2013 to a new high of 74.4 percent.

-While Virginia has a very low rate of children in foster care, it ranks first among the states in the percent of youth (32 percent) who age out of foster care.
-In 2011, Virginia also ranked second to last in the average waiting time between termination of rights from original guardians and finalization of adoption.
-Virginia's average wait time of 18.1 months means that children who have lost their parents spend more time in foster care, on average, than their peers in nearly ever other state.
-Rhode Island led the nation with an average wait time of only 5.1 months.
+While Virginia has a very low rate of children in foster care, it ranks first among the states in the percentage of youth (25%) who age out of foster care.
+In 2012, Virginia also ranked fifth to last in the average waiting time between termination of rights from original guardians and finalization of adoption.
+Our average wait time of 16.4 months means that children who have lost their parents spend more time in foster care, on average, than their peers in nearly ever other state.
+Rhode Island led the nation with an average wait time of only 4.5 months.

 By law, finalization of adoption in Virginia cannot occur until 3 months after the date of adoption; the delay is to allow social workers time to observe the compatibility of the adoptive parent-child relationship.
 This law automatically makes Virginia's waiting time longer.
-North Carolina, Maryland, and Tennessee all had shorter average wait times than Virginia at 10.5 months, 9.2 months, and 7.8 months respectively.
+Maryland, North Carolina, and Tennessee all had shorter average wait times than Virginia at 10.5 months, 9.8 months, and 6.9 months, respectively.